Am I the Same Girl

 "Am I the Same Girl" is a popular song written by Eugene Record and Sonny Sanders.
-First released in 1968 by Barbara Acklin, "Am I the Same Girl" charted most successfully in the US as a 1992 release by Swing Out Sister.
+First released in 1968 by American soul singer and songwriter Barbara Acklin, "Am I the Same Girl" charted most successfully in the US as a 1992 release by British pop band Swing Out Sister, where it went to number 1 in the adult contemporary charts and reached the greatest number of fans.
 However, the song had its greatest impact as a 1968–69 instrumental hit single by Young-Holt Unlimited under the title "Soulful Strut".

 Background

 Although Barbara Acklin recorded the song first, producer Carl Davis removed her voice from the track, replaced it with a piano solo by Floyd Morris, and released the resultant track in November 1968 as "Soulful Strut" credited to Young-Holt Unlimited; it became a No. 3 hit in the United States and went to No. 1 in Canada.
 It became a gold record.
 Neither Eldee Young nor Red Holt is believed to have played on the track, which was the work of session musicians identified only as the Brunswick Studio Band.
 Acklin's version was released in February 1969 and reached No. 33 on the R&B chart, crossing over and peaking at No. 79 on the pop listing.